wblabio/wgact/src/readme.txt

 * New: Added Pro feature demo mode
 * New: Added shortcodes for tracking leads and similar conversions
+* New: Filter to adjust Google Analytics config parameters

 = 1.8.18 =